Sumo meets Marcie

 I’ve actually played Sword of Mana’s opening few hours three times: once as the Boy, once as the Girl, and once again as the Boy because I screwed up my character build and felt I should start over.
 And you know?
 Every time I got to this point in the plot I felt: “This feels wrong.
 It feels out-of-step with the rest of the game.”
 That I could sense how weird this segment was without playing the rest of the game says a lot about this episode.
 First impression sets you off on the wrong foot: Sumo and Fuji discover a manor in the deep woods that’s operated like a hotel, and they choose to stay there, even though it’s not on the route to Wendel, not near a road, looks completely uninviting in Sword of Mana (like a haunted house), and is clearly suspicious in either game.
 And it’s not just suspicious on a plot level or an aesthetic level: on a meta level as well.
 During this entire stretch of game you come to no towns – in fact, the shop that sold you the axe is the closest thing to civilization this side of the rock cave – so this “town substitute” stinks of meddling.
 The game wants you to sleep here and no RPG has ever wanted you to go to sleep with good intentions.

 Furthermore, the whole plot felt like something… familiar.
 I couldn’t put my finger on what it was until I played through the original FFA with Kyle, but this segment feels like a filler episode of an anime waiting for the manga to catch up.
-Yes, even though it’s the second section of plot.
+Yes, even though the plot has barely begun.
 We’ll talk more about this game and “episodes” down the line.
 For now…

-Despite all the innovation, all the sales, and even its surprising endurance to competition, the most fascinating thing about the Game Boy to me was its lifespan, because it makes the Game Boy one of the only multi-generational pieces of game hardware.
-Take a look at the Castlevania series for a moment, and you can see the influences change as the console generations change alongside it.
+Despite all the innovation, all the sales, and even its surprising endurance to competition, the most fascinating thing about the Game Boy to me is its lifespan, because it makes the Game Boy one of the only multi-generational pieces of game hardware.
+Take a look at the Castlevania Game Boy games for a moment, and you can see their influences change as the console generations change alongside them.
 Game Boy continued to produce 8-bit style products until the 8-bit consoles had essentially finished dying, and you can often tell which are which by seeing them in motion.
 But soon, 16-bit games on consoles (and the death of an alternative) would create a demand for higher quality portables: Metroid 2 and Super Mario Land 2 would soon show portable games could stand on their own, and Link’s Awakening would show they could live outside the shadows of their originals.

 By 1998 at the end of the Game Boy’s life, Pokemon would humiliate earlier Game Boy RPGs like Final Fantasy Legend 1-3, in terms of graphics, functionality, and more.
 The FFL games (or at least the first two) hold together today in many ways thanks to their unusual gameplay and quasi-mythic story, but also because RPGs have little changed since the release of the original Final Fantasy 1.
 That is, after all, FFI’s strongest claim to fame: a Street Fighter II level of genre standardization, sanding down the edges of Dragon Warrior for global consumption.
 In that way, there’s a lot more in common between FFX and FFLI than there is between other ten year gaps.
 But today we’re going to look at a top-down action-adventure game from mid-1991, and action-adventure games wouldn’t standardize for half a year yet.